 It can happen without even realizing.
 Copy a tutorial to get the technique down…and then just keep doing the same thing over and over again, EXACTLY.
-Your pages end up looking like that other artist did them, because you’re too nervous or unsure about branching off and doing your own thing.
+Instead of showcasing your own unique artistic talent, your pieces end up looking like someone else did them.
+Copycat pages are a good way to learn, but they can also stifle artistic expression.

 I suppose the thinking is: “If I do my own thing, the page won’t look “right” and then I’ll be a failure and can never show my face again.”

 Or maybe, “that artist is VERY POPULAR.
 I want to be popular, so I’ll copy their style.”

 The goal of mixed media art shouldn’t be to become the most popular– get the most likes on Instagram or the most Facebook comments.
 It’s to express yourself, your INNER SELF, creatively and emotionally.
 How can you get that done if you’re worried about making your art journal look just like someone else’s?